taogen-docs/resources-of-learning/#cs-foundations.md

 Reference [Java Resources](java-resources.md)

 ### Ruby

+- The Well-Grounded Rubyist by David A. Black
-- Programming Ruby: The Pragmatic Programmers' Guide by Dave Thomas
+- Programming Ruby: The Pragmatic Programmers' Guide by Dave Thomas, Chad Fowler, and Andy Hunt
+- Eloquent Ruby by Russ Olsen
+- Why's (Poignant) Guide to Ruby by Why The Lucky Stiff
+- The Ruby Programming Language by David Flanagan, Yukihiro Matsumoto, Why The Lucky Stiff
 - The Rails Way by Obie Fernandez
 - Agile Web Development with Rails: A Pragmatic Guide by Dave Thomas
 - Practical Object Oriented Design in Ruby by Sandi Metz

-### Haskell
+### PHP

-- Real World Haskell: Code You Can Believe In by Bryan O'Sullivan
+- Learning PHP, MySQL, JavaScript, CSS & HTML5: A Step-by-Step Guide to Creating Dynamic Websites by Robin Nixon
+- Head First PHP and MySQL by Lynn Beighley and Michael Morrison
+- PHP and MySQL Web Development by Luke Welling
+- Modern PHP: New Features and Good Practices by Josh Lockhart
+- Murach's PHP and MySQL by Joel Murach and Ray Harris
+- PHP Cookbook by Adam Trachtenberg and David Sklar
+- Programming PHP by Rasmus Lerdorf, Kevin Tatroe, Peter MacIntyre
+- PHP Objects, Patterns, and Practice by Matt Zandstra
-- Learn You a Haskell for Great Good!: A Beginner's Guide by Miran Lipovača
+- PHP for the Web: Visual QuickStart Guide by Larry Ullman
-- Haskell: The Craft of Functional Programming by Simon Thompson

-### Perl

-- Learning Perl by Randal L. Schwartz
-- Programming Perl by Tom Christiansen
+- PHP 6 and MySQL 5 for Dynamic Web Sites: Visual Quickpro Guide by Larry Ullman

 ### Python